pyzmqrpc3/pyzmqrpc3/README.md

 ## Known Issues and Limitations (KIL)

-* Serialization is very limited and only supports types that can be serialized over JSON.
 * Only localhost type of testing done with passwords.
 Not sure if auth works over remote connections.
 * The `inproc://` transport of ZMQ is not supported by current implementation.